 “The entire universe is in motion.
 Our solar system orbits the galactic center of the Milky Way just as the planets orbit the Sun.
-And the galaxies also traverse complex paths.
-In general, they are moving apart due to the expansion of the universe, but some galaxies also orbit around the center of a local galactic cluster.
-Gravity writes the rules of this cosmic dance, but there’s too much of it . . .”
+And the galaxies also traverse complex paths that are diverging due to the expansion of the universe.
+Gravity calls the tune of this cosmic dance, but there’s too much of it.”

 “Too much of what?”
-I interrupted, not completely following the Doc’s eloquent train of thought.
+I interrupted again, not completely following Dr. Veybach’s eloquent train of thought.

 I looked at him with a puzzled expression, still not getting it.